-Level 4 appeal The Medicare Appeals Council (Council) will review your appeal and give
+Level 4 appeal The Medicare Appeals Council (Council) will review your appeal and give you an answer.
+The Council is part of the Federal government.

 - If the answer is yes, the appeals process is over.
 We must authorize or provide the drug coverage that was approved by the Council within 72 hours (24 hours for expedited appeals) or make payment no later than 30 calendar days after we receive the decision. - If the answer is no, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over.